 As humans, we’re created by God in love.
 We carry God’s own essence of love within us.
 Yet we’re capable of entirely non-loving thoughts and actions in our lives.
-We spend our lives in the perplexing interplay of good and bad.
+We spend our days in the perplexing interplay of good and bad.

 Given this, how can we get closer to our true ‘source’ today?
 And, in turn, stay more in tune with what is good about ourselves and others instead of judging by wholly unattainable standards?

-The Mystery of Individual Identity
+The Paradox of Individual Identity